symfony/symfony-docs/reference/constraints/UniqueEntity.rst

 The message that's displayed when this constraint fails.
 This message is by default mapped to the first field causing the violation.
-When using multiple fields in the constraint, the mapping can be specified in the `errorPath`_ property.
+When using multiple fields in the constraint, the mapping can be specified via the `errorPath`_ property.

 Messages can include the ``{{ value }}`` placeholder to display a string representation of the invalid entity.
 If the entity doesn't define the